How Glencoe Wealth Advisors Can Automate Quarterly Reviews

 Implementation Roadmap

 Most Glencoe wealth advisors ask the same question: where do I start?
-The answer depends on your current tech stack and client load, but the pattern is consistent across every implementation I've done on the North Shore.
+The answer depends on your current tech stack and client load, but the pattern below is a sensible default.

 Week 1-2: Audit Your Current Process